What are the most common forms of heel pain?

 Heel panniculitis

-Heel panniculitis is an inflammatory skin disease affecting fatty tissue beneath the skin, causing nodules and thickening that hinder movement.
-It can result from repeated rubbing, extreme temperatures, pressure, or trauma.
-Prompt professional attention is advised when nodules develop.
+An inflammatory skin disease affecting the fatty tissue beneath the epidermis, causing nodules and skin thickening on the heel, leading to pain and movement difficulty.
+It may result from repeated rubbing, extreme temperatures, pressure, or trauma.
+Early professional consultation is recommended if sensitive nodules appear.

 Sever’s disease